de09beri/Ac227Analysis/README.md

 	Move to Ac227Analysis
 	Edit RunReadAc227Trees.sh
 		numTrees = 590/n, where n is the number of time periods that you would like to look at. n = 1, will look at all data
-		PLOTFLAG = <1,2>, will determine which plots are created
+		PSDCUTLOW = (0.1,0.4) any number in this range, psd cut for prompt and delay events PSDCUTHIGH = (0.1,0.4) any number in this range, psd cut for prompt and delay events PLOTFLAG = <1,2>, will determine which plots are created
 			     = 1 will create plots of PSD vs. Energy, <Dt, Energy, PSD, Dz> distributions, <Rate, Efficiency, Energy Mean, PSD Mean, Dz Mean,...> per cell.
 				   This is suggested for using when n = 1